m-lima/msaler/README.md

   client                The client to use.
 If ommited, a selection menu will be presented -v                    Print extra token fields to stderr
 ```

+# Binaries
+Binaries are available in the [Releases](https://github.com/m-lima/msaler/releases/latest) page